jinseluobo/gitskills/README.md

 test4
 test5r
 <<<<<<< HEAD
-Creating a new branch is quick AnD simple.
+Creating a new branch is quick AND simple.
 =======
 Creating a new branch is quick AND simple.
 >>>>>>> feature1